 What is Bench Cost?
 Think of it like a pro sports team.
 If a player is sitting on the bench, they’re costing the team money by not being in the game.
 However, players’ contracts will often reflect the amount of time they’re expected to play throughout the season.
 For example, Lebron James would make a lot less money if he was only expected to play for just 10 minutes each game.
-The construction industry doesn’t have that luxury with their project management teams, so having team members on the bench winds up costing significantly more money to the organization.
+The construction industry doesn’t have that luxury with its project management teams, so having team members on the bench winds up costing significantly more money to the organization.

 This is where utilization rates can help.

 By understanding and tracking your workforce utilization rate into the coming months and years, you’re able to identify underutilized team members and get them back “in the game” before it begins to cost you.
 It isn’t uncommon for organizations using spreadsheet systems for workforce planning to have one or two team members completely slip through the cracks and wind up creating a high bench cost for weeks or even months.

 2. FOCUS ON EMPLOYEE RECRUITMENT AND SKILLS DEMAND

 Staying ahead of recruitment to mitigate future project risk can have a major impact on your bottom line given the competitive nature of hiring skilled workers.
 On top of that, in an article by the Industrial Safety & Hygiene News, it was revealed that there aren’t enough skilled workers entering the construction workforce to replace the nearly 5.1 million construction and extraction workers that are expected to retire in the near future.
 This takes an already competitive hiring landscape and amplifies it.